hassio-addons/addon-tailscale/tailscale/DOCS.md

 1. Move your normal DNS servers (e.g. 192.168.1.1 or 1.1.1.1) to lower
    positions.

-**Note:** If the Tailscale add-on is not started and Tailscale's DNS is not available, Home Assistant's DNS will resolve the public IP of devices where funnel is enabled.
-These values remain in the DNS cache for some time even after the add-on is started and Tailscale's DNS is available.

-### Using Tailscale DNS to resolve everything

-In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with Tailscale's DNS and Tailscale's DNS will also resolve non-tailnet addresses.
-Whether you have your own DNS (like AdGuard) _on another tailnet device_, is irrelevant for this configuration.

-1. On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".
+**Note:** The only difference compared to the general Tailscale experience, is that you always have to use the fully qualified domain name instead of only the device name, i.e. `ping some-tailnet-device.tail1234.ts.net` works, but `ping some-tailnet-device` does not work.

-   **Important:** In this scenario, your Home Assistant device's tailnet IP (and especially LAN IP) **is NOT configured** as global nameserver on the admin console.
+**Note:** If you are running your own DNS (like AdGuard) on this Home Assistant device also, and this device is configured as global nameserver on the [DNS page][tailscale_dns] of the admin console, then:

-1. Under **Settings** -> **System** -> **Network** configure Tailscale's DNS as the only DNS server (IPv4: 100.100.100.100, IPv6: fd7a:115c:a1e0::53).

-**Note:** As a backup, if the Tailscale add-on fails to start up, you can configure your normal DNS servers (e.g. 192.168.1.1 or 1.1.1.1) at the second or lower positions.

-### Using Tailscale DNS to resolve everything, and you have your own DNS (like AdGuard) _on this device_ also

-In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with your own DNS.

-1. On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".

-   **Important:** In this scenario, your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.

-1. In the add-on's configuration, disable `accept_dns` option and restart the add-on.
-This will prevent your local Tailscale DNS to accept DNS settings of your tailnet that are configured on the admin console above.
-This will prevent the Tailscale DNS to redirect queries from your device back to your device, causing a loop.
+1. Disable `accept_dns` option to prevent the Tailscale DNS to redirect queries from your device back to your device, causing a loop.

-1. Under **Settings** -> **System** -> **Network** configure your DNS as the only DNS server (e.g. IPv4: 127.0.0.1, IPv6: ::1).

-1. In your DNS, configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).
+1. Configure your DNS for Home Assistant, and in your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).

-**Note:** As a backup, if the DNS add-on fails to start up, you can configure your normal DNS servers (e.g. 192.168.1.1 or 1.1.1.1) at the second or lower positions.

-**Note:** Do not configure Tailscale's DNS in Home Assistant's network configuration because when `accept_dns` option is disabled, Tailscale's DNS resolves only tailnet addresses and logs a warning for each DNS query that doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.

 ## Changelog & Releases